null

-The 4Cs—carat weight, color, clarity, and cut—are highly critical in determining a diamond's price.
-While the first three are natural elements, the fourth depends on the craftsmanship quality since it is a human factor.
-We also consider the diamond shape, diamond fluorescence, and diamond certification to figure out how valuable a diamond is.
+The 4Cs—carat weight, color, clarity, and cut—are critical in determining a diamond's quality and price.
+While the first three Cs are natural elements, the fourth one depends on craftsmanship quality since it is a human factor.
+We also consider the diamond shapediamond fluorescencediamond certification, and physical appearance as critical factors in determining the quality and price of a diamond.

 Hint: Look for stones that are not a full carat, e.g., .95ct or 1.95ct, because diamonds' prices tend to jump once they hit a full carat.